Chiogros/Facebook-and-Instagram-connectors-for-GDataStudio/README.md

-# Facebook-connectors-for-GDataStudio
+# Facebook and Instagram connecotrs for GDataStudio

 Building...
-If you are interested by using this connector, send me an email and I'll notify you when it's production ready.
+If you are interested by using thoses connector, send me an email and I'll notify you when it's production ready.

 Documentation not available yet.